tsvetelintsonev/dotnet-logger/README.md

 - Various NoSQL databases

 One possibly useful functionality extension would be to add an option for custom log statement enrichers.
 Another interesting functionality might be choosing between log statement output formats.
-This could be done by extending the `Logger` to support adding a collection of `LogStatementRenderer` and a configuration `LogStatementOutputFormat` for the output type that should be used e.g. `JSON` etc.
+This could be done by extending the `Logger` to support adding a collection of `ILogStatementRenderer` e.g. `JsonLogStatementRenderer` etc.

 All these functionalities would eventually cause the `Logger` constructor to grow a lot and become a so called `fat controller`.
 One way this could be avoided is to introduce a fluent `Builder` for the `Logger`.

 # Note